nicusX/cc-flink-terraform-rbac/README.md

 ### Destroying tables

-The tables created via `CREATE TABLE` statements are not destroyed when the corresponding statement is destroyed.
+Terraform handles a SQL statement as a *resource*, not a Flink Table.

+If you create a `CREATE TABLE` statement, this will run, create the table, and stop when completed.
+Deleting the statement will only delete the stopped statement.
+It will not affect the table.

-If you need to destroy and recreate a table, you need to run a `DROP TABLE` statement, for example using the CLI.
+To delete the table you need to run a separate `DROP TABLE` statement, for example using the CLI.

-Note that, if you delete the topic instead, you also need to manually delete the associated schema.
-Also, there is no topic associated with "virtual" tables like faker tables.
+Note that, if topic and schema are created externally from Flink you do not need to run any `CREATE TABLE` statement.
+However, you may still need an `ALTER TABLE` statement to configure metadata not derivable from the schema, like watermarks.

 ### CTAS (`CREATE TABLE AS SELECT`) statements vs `CREATE TABLE` + `INSERT INTO`